Wayne's picnic grove helping businesses during pandemic

 Kearns stumbled onto the idea.
 Why not set up a band to play music from the windows of his bar and restaurant across from the tent to entertain people outside?

-"We kind of turned our bar inside out and kind of faced out into the street and some take out and run our waitresses around out here.
+"We kind of turned our bar inside out and kind of faced out into the street.
+Our waitresses are out here.
 I think it's been a very interesting day by day evolution of the program," said Kearns.

 For Christine and Nick Hondra, the owners of Cornerstone, who faced a devastating flood two years ago and then the forced shut down due to the pandemic, the picnic grove has been a godsend.

 "It's been wonderful to have outdoor dining.
 People are doing anything for outdoor dining.
-We're lucky our guests are coming from all over," said Christine Hondra.
+We're lucky our guests are coming from all over," said Christine.

 "I think it's so important to set something up like this to help those restaurants get back on their feet," said Claire Mahoney of Wayne.